A WORK OF STARGÅTE SG-1 FAN-FICTION—by Van ©2010 | ||||

 Felger's distress turned to a happy smile, and he followed Sam from the lab.

-There are fairies at the bottom of our astrophysics lab
+are fairies at the bottom of our astrophysics lab |

-Chapter 1
+Chapter

 "I believe Dr. Felger is enamored of Major Carter," Freya remarked.
 She stretched her arms towards the ceiling, then straightened the skintight, midriff-baring top of her Tok'ra "uniform".

 Hailey snorted in amused disgust.
 "You have a keen grasp of the obvious."
 She turned to face Freya.
 "I just remembered.
 Staff Sergeant Spears wanted me to give you this."
 She opened her briefcase and pulled out a bulging manila envelope.
 Stapled to the front was a small piece of memo paper bearing the SGC logo and the hand-lettered note: "SCANNED INTO SGC DBASE REF FA/T/680-5".
-Linked to the EROS
+She opened the envelope, and a rod of clear crystal and a dozen comic books spilled onto the lab bench.
+"Bondage Fairies?
+We need dirty comics to build this thing?"

 "An unrelated ongoing project," Freya explained.
 "Using your internet, I have compiled a catalog of human literature related to what you call 'fairies' or 'fey folk'.
 This is the latest data that I asked to be digitized and transferred to crystal.
 I suspect your planet's early cultural development may have been influenced by Nox and Furling explorers or renegades.
 I will cross-reference this material with my research from other planets.
 And in what way is this literature considered 'dirty'?"